fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Address of the prometheus server
+Address of the Prometheus server

 </dd>
 </dl>